Frequently Asked Questions by Parents

 How does the boarding house work?

-Camp teachers live on the floor with the students, ensuring everyone’s well-being and safety.
+Teachers live on the floor with the students, ensuring everyone’s well-being and safety.
+They make sure students get up in the morning and get ready for their day.
 During mealtimes, each student is assigned a table which is also shared with the camp teachers.

 Boys and girls sleep in separate buildings.
 However, sports and activities are mixed.
 In Rolle, students are split into Juniors (until age 12) and Seniors (13 onwards).
-The main difference is an earlier bedtime and the possibility of doing different activities as well as living in different buildings.
+The main difference is an earlier bedtime and the possibility of doing different activities over the weekend as well as living in different buildings.

-In Rolle, some of the youngest Juniors may be in a co-ed building, where one floor is for boys and one floor is for girls.
+Some of the youngest students may be in a co-ed building, where one floor is for boys and one floor is for girls.

 What are the rooms like?